Download page Network Dashboard.

 - An intermediate device (proxy or load balancer) that transfers traffic to and from another node over a separate connection

 - Network Agents automatically detect load balancers, which often mask internal IP addresses and have the effect of splitting an in-flight application message into two separate TCP connections.
 The auto-detection of TCP endpoints and load balancers between application nodes enable you to easily identify the exact locations where network issues are occurring.

 - Links are colored in the Network Dashboard as:

 - Green/yellow/red, to visualize the network performance compared to the overall performance baseline for that link

 - Blue, if baselining is disabled

 - Gray, for connections between application nodes and TCP endpoints.
-In this case, the gray link means "The connected node and endpoint are either the same device, or two devices exchanging traffic over a separate, unmonitored Connection."
+In this example, the gray link indicates "The connected node and endpoint are either the same device, or two devices exchanging traffic over a separate, unmonitored connection."

 - Overall throughput that the application places on the network